ssgglobal/create-release/README.md

 For more information on these inputs, see the [API Documentation](https://developer.github.com/v3/repos/releases/#input)

 - `tag_name`: The name of the tag for this release
+- `target_commitish`: The commitish value that determines where the Git tag is created from.
 - `release_name`: The name of the release
 - `body`: Text describing the contents of the release.
 Optional, and not needed if using `body_path`.
 - `body_path`: A file with contents describing the release.
 Optional, and not needed if using `body`.